CyberEyeResearchLabs/lorawan-stack/doc/content/guides/connecting-gateways/multitechconduit/_index.md

 - Click on **Start Upgrade**.
 - A message about the time needed to upgrade appears.
 Click on **OK**.
 - A progress bar appears indicating the status of the upgrade.
 When the upgrade is completed, your device reboots.
-- After the firmware upgrade is complete, verify your configuration to make sure it is what you expected.
+- After the firmware upgrade is completed, verify your configuration to ensure that it is same as what you expected.

 > **Note**: The new firmware is written into flash memory.
 It may take up to 10 minutes to upgrade the firmware.
 Do not interrupt the devices&apos; power or press the reset button during this time.